 Welcome to the practice of Christo Scheepers Therapeutic Reflexologist

-Specialist in Women's Health Foot Reflexology
+Specialising in Women's Health & Sports Reflexology

 Providing Complementary Therapeutic Support for Modern, Professional, and Active Women’s Health & Wellbeing